G1OJS/PyFT8/README.md

 ## Limitations
 In pursuit of tight code, I've concentrated on core standard messages, leaving out some of the less-used features.
-The receive part of the code doesn't (yet) have the full capability of the advanced decoders used in WSJT-x, and so gets only about 60% of the decodes that WSJT-x gets, depending on band conditions (on a quiet band with only good signals PyFT8 will get close to 100%).
+The receive part of the code doesn't (yet) have the full capability of the advanced decoders used in WSJT-x, and so gets fewer decodes than WSJT-x gets, depending on band conditions (on a quiet band with only good signals PyFT8 will get close to 100%).

 ## Acknowledgements
 This project implements a decoder for the FT8 digital mode.